datho7561/qt-todo/README.md

 I have included VSCode build tasks for the program in order to help anyone else who wants to build the application and happens to be using VSCode.
-They are currently set up to compile with Qt5 instead of Qt4, and only work on Linux.
+They are currently set up to compile with Qt5 and only work on Linux.
 The tasks that are intended to be run directly are `build-app` and `build-test`.
 I put them both under the 'Build' section of Tasks so that they can be run with the `Ctrl+Shift+B` shortcut